gaehlerm/SoftwareEngineering/README.md

 ## Drawbacks of classes

 Classes are very often abused for writing bad code without the programmers realizing it.
 They just think it would be normal.
 The most common problem is that classes become too big.
 It’s just too convenient to write everything inside a single class.
 You have all the member variables around and it’s so easy to work this way.
 In some cases, I had the feeling that the authors of some code wanted to write all code inside a single class.
 This is extremely problematic.
 If a single class covers the whole code, then the member variables become ... global variables!
-The whole code becomes a big ball of mud. // https://de.wikipedia.org/wiki/Big_Ball_of_Mud
+The whole code becomes a big ball of mud. [https://de.wikipedia.org/wiki/Big_Ball_of_Mud]

-// where did we explain global variables?
+// where did we explain global variables? -> .see chapter 26

 But also for slightly smaller classes, member variables are an issue.
 If a global variable is like placing a bag on a public square, a class variable is like a bag in the entrance of a huge building.
 Here you have some ways to protect the bag, like installing surveillance cameras.
 But it’s still a dangerous game to play.
 Be careful with class variables.
 Or even worse, inherited variables.
 Keep your classes small in order to limit the scope of your class variables.